atotic/event-loop/README.md

         nextTask: function() {
             // Spec says:
             // "Select the oldest task on one of the event loop's task queues"
-            // Which gives browser implementers freedom to implement
+            // Which gives browser implementers lots of freedom
-            // task queues
-            for (let q of taskQueues)
+            // Queues can have different priorities, etc. for (let q of taskQueues)
                 if (q.length > 0)
                     return q.shift();